Managing InnerSource Projects book

 The book cover was created by Sebastian Spier, using an image by user Bru-nO, available under the Pixabay License.

 All of the content found in this repository is licensed CC BY-SA 4.0.
+Please see LICENSE.txt in this repository for the full text of the license.

 Introduction